tendermint/spec/spec/core/data_structures.md

 Evidence in Tendermint is used to indicate breaches in the consensus by a validator.

-The [Fork Accountability](../consensus/light-client/accountability.md) document provides a good overview for the types of evidence and how they occur.
+The [Fork Accountability](../light-client/accountability.md) document provides a good overview of evidence and how they occur.
 For evidence to be committed onchain, it must adhere to the validation rules of each evidence and must not be expired.
 The expiration age, measured in both block height and time is set in `EvidenceParams`.
 Each evidence uses the timestamp of the block that the evidence occurred at to indicate the age of the evidence.

 ### DuplicateVoteEvidence